MooersLab/MooersLab/README.md

 ## LaTeX related
-Note that I currently write alot in Emacs on 750words.com via GhostText.
+Until recently, I wrote a lot in Emacs on 750words.com via GhostText.
 I configured the atomic-chrome package for Emacs to go into LaTeX mode when GhostText connects to 750words.
 I can also use Emacs to write and edit text in Overleaf via atomic-chrome and GhostText.
-This is a very cool way of extending Emacs to websites that have weaker support for editing text.
+This is a very cool way to extend Emacs to websites that have weaker support for editing text.

+Now I use voice-to-text to dictate in 750words.com or Overleaf.
+I use voice commands to insert snippets containing LaTeX code.
+See the voice computing section below.

 - [LaTeX bare bones template file](https://github.com/MooersLab/barebonesLaTeX/tree/main) This template is for those people want make a simple document without a lot of bells-and-whitsles.
 - [LaTeX tips](https://github.com/MooersLab/latextips)